 The Final Details

-Everything you’ve done up until now has laid the foundation for success as you grow as a songwriter and as a business person.
-You’ve prepared, catalogued, and done your homework and put a solid digital strategy in place; now you’re ready to push forward to get your songs more exposure.
-Don’t forget your original community - share your songs with friends and family to get feedback from a public viewpoint.
-Share and network with more experienced writers - they went through this before and can be a great resource.
+Everything you’ve done up until now has laid the foundation for success as you grow as a songwriter and business person.
+You’ve done your homework and put a solid digital strategy in place; now you’re ready to take your tracks to another level.
+Don’t forget to share your songs with friends and family to get honest feedback, and network with more experienced writers who probably went through all of this already.

-If you’re comfortable with being on stage, set yourself up some gigs and get your songs heard live.
-More importantly, find out all the ways you can earn revenue off your songs, and make sure you’re submitting your setlist (with Songtrust!) to collect royalties off your gigs.
-Even better - create a list of ways you want to monetize your songs such as with a music video, pitching to labels or looking for sync placement, or even turning your songs into ringtones!
+If you’re comfortable with being on stage, set up some gigs and get your songs heard live.
+More importantly, find out all the ways you can earn revenue off your songs, and make sure you’re submitting your setlist to Songtrust so we can help you collect royalties off your gigs.

-At the end of the day, if you want to be successful and profit off your hard work, you have to make time to do the research and be prepared.
-Making sure you’re correctly registered with PROs to collect royalties and uploading your song to streaming platforms is only part of the bigger picture.
-Round out a well-crafted strategy to set yourself up for success so you can focus on what is most important to you: writing/creating.
+If you want to profit off your hard work, you need to do your research and be prepared.
+Making sure you’re properly registered with PROs and uploading your songs to popular streaming platforms is only part of the bigger picture.
+Set yourself up for success with a well-rounded strategy so you can focus on what is most important to you: writing and creating music.